 The programme consists of a sequence of four or five online courses, on-campus short courses in Delft or a combination.
 The number of ECTS points vary from 3 to 6 per course.
 The minimum study load for obtaining a diploma is 20 ECTS, which equals a workload of 560 hours.
 The online courses can be followed part-time, without interrupting a day-time career.
 In order to ensure that the programme fits the personal circumstances of the applicant, courses will be selected and a personal study plan will be designed in collaboration with a study advisor.
 The total duration of the programme depends on this study plan, with a minimum of 1.5 and a maximum of 4.5 years.

 Practising water/sanitation sector professionals, or for those who have aspirations to work in the sector.

 Upon completion of the programme participants will be qualified to:

-- Contribute to the development of innovative approaches to the provision of sustainable sanitation services, especially under challenging conditions usually prevailing in developing countries and countries in transition.
+- Contribute to the development of innovative approaches to the provision of sustainable urban water and sanitation services, especially under challenging conditions usually prevailing in developing countries and countries in transition.

 Dependent on the chosen programme track and the choice of courses within that track, the participants will be able to: